clawpack/doc/doc/googleearth_plotting.rst

    Aliasing effects removed by properly setting `kml_dpi` and `kml_figsize`

-If you find that the resolution is unacceptable, especially in close-up views of shorelines and so on, you can increaese the resolution of the figure in integer factors that remain consistent with the coarse grid and refinement factors.
-In the Chile example, you might try increase the dpi to 24 or even 48, and the resulting PNG file will still be modest in size.
+This baseline dpi=12 is the minimum resolution that will remove striped artifacts from your images.
+However, you may find that this resolution is unacceptable, especially for close-up views of shorelines and so on.
+In this case, you can increase the resolution of the figure by integer factors of the baseline dpi.
+In the Chile example, you might try increasing the dpi to 24 or even 48.
+The resulting PNG file, when rendered in Google Earth, should be much sharper when zoomed in for near-shoreline views, for example.

 In some cases, it might not be possible to fully resolve all levels of a large simulation with many refinement levels because the resulting image